data-derp/data-derp.github.io/docs/data-visualisation/understanding-your-data.md

 - Different units of measure can be elegantly displayed on tables
 - Allow the data to take a center stage and lighten the borders
-- Heat maps can be used to provide visual cues so that potential points of interest can be easily spotted<br><br>
+- Heat maps can be used to provide visual cues so that potential points of interest can be easily spotted

 <div style="textAlign:center;height:55%;width:55%">